huggingface/blog/streamlit-spaces.md

 Streamlit allows you to demonstrate datasets, visualizations and Machine Learning models in a neat way.
 In this blog post we will walk you through hosting models and datasets from Hugging Face and serving your Streamlit applications in Hugging Face Spaces.

  ## Building demos for your models

 You can load any Hugging Face model and build cool UIs using Streamlit.
-In this particular example we will recreate ["Write with Transformer"](https://transformer.huggingface.co/doc/gpt2-large) together, it's an application that lets you write anything using transformers like GPT-2 and XLNet.
+In this particular example we will recreate ["Write with Transformer"](https://transformer.huggingface.co/doc/gpt2-large) together.
+It's an application that lets you write anything using transformers like GPT-2 and XLNet.

 ![write-with-transformers](assets/29_streamlit-spaces/write-tr.png)